Charles D. Cook: Senate career

 In 1993, he participated in the Oxford University Education Round Table as an internationally recognized expert on education policy, alongside such leaders as the education ministers of Norway, Croatia, Belarus, Philippines, Russia, South Africa, Portugal, Sweden, Jamaica, Ethiopia, Hungary, and Estonia.

 Cook helped broker a crucial agreement between New York City and upstate communities in resolution of the heated and protracted controversy regarding watershed regulations in the Catskill mountain region, and he authored original early intervention legislation that provided for early identification, diagnosis, and treatment of developmental disabilities in children.

-Cook served in numerous volunteer and civic roles even during his years as a legislator.
-He was a trustee at Hartwick College, and a member of the Government Law Center Advisory Board at Albany Law School of Union College.
-He received an honorary doctor of laws degree from Hartwick in 1989.

-Cook, who had developed heart disease, retired from the Senate in 1998 on the advice of his physicians.
-During his time in the legislature, Cook represented all or parts of 11 different counties, or one-sixth of all the counties in New York State.
-In retirement, Cook became a trustee of O'Connor Hospital, and was chairman of its annual fundraising efforts.
-He was also a member of Friends of Bassett Hospital, and served as a member of the New York State Rural Health Council and the New York State Partnership Trust.
-He also served as a member of the board of directors of a campus ministry organization in Oneonta, and was an honorary director of Delaware-Otsego Planned Parenthood.
-He was a recipient of a statewide pro-choice award.
-Cook also served as an adjunct professor in retirement, teaching history and government courses at Hartwick College, SUNY New Paltz, and SUNY Delhi.

-Personal life

-Cook was married to the former Dorothy Behrens, who was co-founder of and long-time teacher at the Delhi Christian Playschool.
-Together, they had five children, Edward (deceased), David (deceased), Linda, John, and Jeffrey, and seven grandchildren.
-The Cooks were active members of the United Ministry of Delhi, where Charles Cook often served as lay preacher and participated in committee work.
+In 1994, he was rumored to be high on the shortlist of prospective running mates for lieutenant governor.

+Recognition

-Upon Cook's death on May 23, 2001 at the age of 66, flags at the New York State Capitol were ordered to half-mast, and a flag flew in his honor over the U.S. Capitol.
-Among the honors made in his memory, the New York State Office of Rural Health, the Delaware County Office Building, the Children's Center at SUNY New Paltz, a state nursing education partnership program, and a fire-fighting training center are named after him.
+Following his death on May 23, 2001, flags at the New York State Capitol were lowered to half-staff, and a flag was flown in his honor over the U.S. Capitol.
+In recognition of his contributions to the development, delivery, and accessibility of rural health care, New York state named the "Charles D. Cook Office of Rural Health" in his honor.
+Numerous other institutions and programs were also named in his memory, including the Delaware County government office building, the Children’s Center at SUNY New Paltz, a statewide nursing education partnership program, and a firefighting training center.